nickcoleman/hook-use-combined-reducers/README.md

 export default App;
 ```

+## Usage Example - Passing state and dispatch

 Pass `state` and the `dispatch` function down via [React's Context API](https://reactjs.org/docs/context.html).

-(An example is shown below -- but, same as if you'd generated state and dispatch from a single useReducer).
+An example is shown below -- but, it's same as if you'd used single useReducer to generate state and dispatch.

 You could also pass state and dispatch down via props.

+---

+### 1. Setup Context

 In `src/context.js`